-1. No cats may be exhibited that test positive or show any symptoms of any communicable diseases.
+- 1. No cats may be exhibited that test positive or show any symptoms of any communicable diseases.

 - 2. All cats must be vaccinated, within one (1) year of the date of exhibition, for:

 - a.
 Panleukopenia

 - b.
 Rhinotracheitis

 - c.
 Calcivirus

 - d.
 Rabies

 - e.
 Feline Leukemia (vaccination or test)

-f.
+- f.
 Fecal parasite exam or deworming by veterinarian (required within 6 months of exhibition)

-3. Each cat presented for 4-H exhibition must be accompanied by a Certificate of Completion of Indiana 4-H and that indicates the vaccinations each animal has given.
+- 3. Each cat presented for 4-H exhibition must be accompanied by a

+Certificate of Completion of Indiana 4-H Program Requirements for Exhibition of Cats (4-H-777-W) signed by a and that indicates the vaccinations each animal has given.